amirahaile/LaserKitty/product_plan.md

 # LaserKitty Capstone

 I have one roommate – she is a cat.
-We live in a microapartment; a cramped studio of 209 sq. ft.
+We live in a microapartment; a cramped studio of 209 sqft.
 Attending Ada takes me away from my home, and her, for a minimum of eight hours a day.

 To keep her brain stimulated and occupied, I'm going to build her a laser toy she can play with—and I can control in the browser—when I'm not home.
-It will also help me track her activity and log it for review.
+It will (time permitting) also help me track her activity and log it for review.

 <!-- Possible feature(s): give out codes to let my friends play with my kitty (with restricted times) -->